 Rowling's beloved books and films would want to get aboard the train.
 You can read my review of the Hogwarts Express to learn what makes it such a wonderful ride.

-Here's the thing though: In order to enter King's Cross Station at Universal Studios Florida or Hogsmeade station at Islands of Adventure to get on the train, passengers need to have the correct ticket.
+Here's the thing though: To enter King's Cross Station at Universal Studios Florida or Hogsmeade station at Islands of Adventure to get on the train, passengers need to have the correct ticket.
 Read on to learn what kind of admission passes you would want to get so that you can hop on for a ride.

 Make Sure You Get a Park-to-Park Ticket to Ride the Train